CAT in the Perinatal Period ~ 20 June 2025

 St Thomas Centre Ardwick Green North, Manchester, M12 6FZ

-If you require invoicing, there is an additional charge of £20.00.
-Please contact the administrator to inform us that you intend to book.
-You may download the booking form by scrolling to the end of this page.
-(Please note that for invoiced applications, if payment is not received within 60 days of the invoice date, the delegate will be liable for payment of this fee.)
+If you required invoicing, there was an additional charge of £20.00.
+(Please note that for invoiced applications, if payment is not received within 60 days of the invoice date, the delegate is liable for payment of this fee.)

 Terms and Conditions